GodKnowss/GodKnowss.github.io/_posts/2025/2025-05-05-UF-Courseworks.md

 I migrated this page from my old websites.
 I will slowly update and fix it.

 # Relevant Coursework
-Below is a list of some of the key courses I have completed and currently enrolled at UF.
+Below is a list of some of the key courses I have completed at UF.

 ## Computer Science